BawdyAnarchist/Monero-Simulator/docs/project-structure.md

 **SIM_DEPTH**
 &nbsp;&nbsp;&nbsp;&nbsp; - The number of hours to simulate in an isolated SIM\_ROUND.
 &nbsp;&nbsp;&nbsp;&nbsp;- All rounds are single-threaded.
-&nbsp;&nbsp;&nbsp;&nbsp;- Expect approximately 7 seconds for every 1000 sim-hours (including disk write time).
+&nbsp;&nbsp;&nbsp;&nbsp;- Expect approximately 7 seconds per 1000 sim-hours (including disk write time).

 **SIM_ROUNDS**
 &nbsp;&nbsp;&nbsp;&nbsp;- The number of unique simulations, each run to the specified SIM\_DEPTH.